-- Assume that any computer network you use is insecure, including those of friends you are staying with, in business centers, at cyber-cafes, or in libraries.
+- Assume that any computer network you use is insecure, including those of friends you are staying with, as well as those in business centers, at cyber cafés, or in libraries.

 - Never enter or access sensitive data when using a shared or public computer.

-- To the extent possible, keep your devices close rather than leaving them behind in hotel rooms; if your hotel has a safe, use it.
+- Keep your devices close rather than leaving them behind in hotel rooms.
+Do not leave your devices unattended.
+Even hotel safes are not secure!

 - Be discreet.
 For example, if possible, do not use an obvious laptop storage bag, as these may make you a more obvious target.

-Follow the guidelines from Responding to an IT Security Incident to immediately report stolen or lost items.
+Follow the guidelines in Report an IT Security Incident to immediately report stolen or lost items.

-- U-M faculty, staff and researchers traveling abroad are required to immediately (or as soon as feasible) report suspected or actual breaches or compromises of sensitive university data.
+- U-M faculty, staff and researchers traveling abroad are required to promptly report suspected or actual breaches or compromises of sensitive university data.
 This includes incidents that involve loss, theft, or breach of personally owned devices that store or handle sensitive data.